-Residents and businesses in Broward County are encouraged to view the new flood maps to better understand their potential flood risk and to help identify steps they may need to take to protect against property damage and loss.
+Residents and businesses in Broward County are encouraged to view the current flood maps to better understand their potential flood risk and to help identify steps they may need to take to protect against property damage and loss.
 The maps are used by insurance companies for flood insurance purposes and the base flood elevations must be used for all new construction and substantial improvements to existing construction.

-Property owners should consider purchasing a flood insurance policy, even if it is not mandated for their location.
+Property owners and renters should consider purchasing a flood insurance policy, even if it is not mandated for their location.
 All areas are susceptible to flooding, although to varying degrees.

 Before accessing the interactive map viewing tool, please read the following information and instructions.

 The following flood zone designation determines whether or not flood insurance is mandated.

 ||Flood insurance rate zone that corresponds to areas of shallow flooding (usually sheet flow on sloping terrain) with average depths between 1 and 3 feet.
 Mandatory flood insurance purchase requirements apply. |

 ||Flood insurance rate zone that corresponds with flood depths greater than 3 feet.
 Mandatory flood insurance purchase requirements apply. |